sakshimohta17/DVJlab_code/README.md

 where a, b, c, d are the four vertices of the tetrahedron.
 References: Lorensen & Cline (1987), Marching Cubes; Zhang & Chen (2001), Efficient Feature Extraction; Legrice et al. rat heart geometry studies.

-Wall Thickness — Closest-Point Projection
+Wall Thickness — Closest-Point Projection-
 Wall thickness is measured using the closest-point (nearest-neighbour) projection method: for each node on the endocardial surface, the minimum Euclidean distance to any node on the epicardial surface is computed: d(p) = minᵢ ‖p − eᵢ‖₂,   thickness = mean{d(p)}
 where p iterates over all endocardial surface nodes and eᵢ iterates over all epicardial surface nodes.
 Outliers are excluded by rejecting distances outside the range [0.05, 20] mm.